-- CX Challenge Exam Credit/Third Party Testing the student met the expectations of the course.
-A "CX" grade is not calculated into the CGPA but is considered in the determination of Satisfactory Academic Progress. - CE Continuing Externship- the student has partially completed the required numbers of externship/practicum hours and has received a satisfactory evaluation from the site.
+- Continuing Externship- the student has partially completed the required numbers of externship/practicum hours and has received a satisfactory evaluation from the site.
 A "CE" not completed within the specified timeframe may convert to an "F" grade in the course.
-The final grade/credits attempted will be included in the maximum time frame for program completion. - Failure the student was unable to satisfy the minimum expectations of the course.
+The final grade/credits attempted will be included in the maximum time frame for program completion. - CV Grade assigned to a student who needs to take a leave of absence during a grading period for reasons related to COVID-19.
+The grade is not included in satisfactory academic progress calculations. - CX Challenge Exam Credit/Third Party Testing the student met the expectations of the course.
+A "CX" grade is not calculated into the CGPA but is considered in the determination of Satisfactory Academic Progress. - F Failure the student was unable to satisfy the minimum expectations of the course.
 When the course is retaken, the new grade replaces the "F" and the cumulative grade point average (CGPA) will be adjusted accordingly. - Incomplete work is past due or outstanding.
 An "I" or incomplete grade is given when a student has not completed the work necessary for one of the above grades.
 Any "I" not completed within the specified timeframe converts to the grade earned in the course.
-The final grade/credits attempted will be included in the maximum time frame for program completion. - NP No Pass the student did not meet the minimum expectations of the course.
-A "NP" grade is not calculated into the CGPA but is considered in the determination of satisfactory academic progress (SAP). - P Pass the student met the minimum expectations of the course.
+The final grade/credits attempted will be included in the maximum time frame for program completion. - NC Not Calculated no credit awarded and not calculated in to the CGPA or Standards or Satisfactory Academic Progress. - P Pass the student met the minimum expectations of the course.
 A "P" grade is not calculated into the CGPA but is considered in the determination of satisfactory academic progress (SAP). - S Satisfactory the student met the expectations of the course.
-An "S" grade is not calculated into the CGPA but is considered in the determination of SAP. - T Transfer credit is not calculated into the CGPA but is considered in the determination of satisfactory academic progress. - Withdrawal indicates that the student withdrew from the course.
-A student who stops attending a course will receive a "W." A "W" grade is not calculated into the CGPA but is considered in the determination of SAP.
-Students may not withdraw from a course after the drop/add period without financial penalty.
+An "S" grade is not calculated into the CGPA but is considered in the determination of SAP.

-- WF Withdraw Fail indicates that the student withdrew from the institution after the midpoint of the term.
+- T Transfer credit is not calculated into the CGPA but is considered in the determination of satisfactory academic progress. - Withdrawal indicates that the student withdrew from the course.
+A student who stops attending a course will receive a "W."A "W" grade is not calculated into the CGPA but is considered in the determination of SAP.
+Students may not withdraw from a course after the drop/add period without financial penalty. - WF Withdraw Fail indicates that the student withdrew from the institution after the midpoint of the term.
 A student who stops attending a course after the mid-term, and is failing such course, will receive a grade of "WF" and the grade is calculated into the CGPA and is considered in the determination of satisfactory academic progress (SAP).
 When the course is retaken, the new grade will replace the "WF" and the CGPA will be adjusted accordingly.
-Students may not withdraw from a course after the drop/add period without financial penalty. - U Unsatisfactory the student did not meet the expectations of the course.
-A "U" grade is not calculated into the CGPA but is considered in the determination of Satisfactory Academic Progress.
+Students may not withdraw from a course after the drop/add period without financial penalty.